 It's a fact that some phone system disruptions happen with phone providers.
 Do your research into a provider's actual track record for reliability and the ways they uphold it.

-At Nextiva, our uptime is 99.999%.
-We've invested millions into creating and maintaining a reliable business calling network trusted by over 100,000 companies.
+Nextiva offers uptime 99.999% system uptime.
+We've invested millions into creating and maintaining a reliable business calling network trusted by over 80,000 companies.
 All of our data centers are resilient with off-grid power redundancy along with automatic failover, so calls keep flowing uninterrupted.

-A quick check on DownDetector will often uncover the truth about a provider's uptime based on user feedback and social media updates.
+A quick check on social media will often uncover the truth about a provider's uptime based on user feedback.

 2) Set up automatic call forwarding when unavailable.